rockissue

 Black Sabbath

-8 albums - not including two albums by Ozzy Osbourne and one album by Dio
+8 albums - not including two albums by Ozzy Osbourne, one album by Dio

 Blondie